AhadjonAlimov/Dochat-real-time-chat-app/readme.txt

 Note: This project will not work on you, u need charge other plan to use chat engine!
 (So I will upload .env configs)

 Description: This project includes:
-- MENR stack,
+- ReactJs,
-- User authentication and authorization - login, sign up,
+- Firebase - Google login,
-- Login check middleware,
-- Add pensioners and their pension,
-- Password security and hashing,
+- Chat Engine - Real time chat,
-- Context
+- Context API,
-- Get, Post and Delete methods

 ---------------------------------------

 To run this project follow next steps:

-1. MongoDB on localhost:27017
-2. Open project Front(npm i, npm start), Back(npm i, npm run dev).
+1. Go to https://chatengine.io and create your own chat, copy-past your chat prejectID and private-key to .env
+2. Go to https://firebase.google.com create firebase project, copy-past your projects config to firebase.js
+3. -- npm start --